Information-Theoretic Generalization Bounds for Deep Neural Networks: Hierarchical Generalization Bound

-\end{theorem} The derivation of the bound relies on Kantorovich--Rubinstein duality, which ties $\sW_1$ to the difference of expectations defining the generalization error.
+The derivation of the bound relies on Kantorovich-Rubinstein duality, which ties $\sW_1$ to the difference of expectations defining the generalization error.
 See \cref{App: pf of wasserstein gen ub} for the proof details.
 As the Wasserstein distance is monotonically increasing in the order (i.e., $\sW_p\leq \sW_q$ whenever $p\leq q$), the 1-Wasserstein distance provides the sharpest bound.
-Compared to \cite[Theorem 2]{wang2019information} and \cite[Theorem 1]{rodriguez2021tighter}, we make a weaker assumption on the loss function and take Lipschitz continuity of activation functions into account, which holds for the commonly used loss and activation functions.
-Compared to the KL divergence bound from \cref{Thm: NN gen ub}, which degenerates when the considered distributions are supported on different domains, the Wasserstein distance is robust to mismatched supports and the corresponding bound is meaningful even in that setting. \cref{Thm: wasserstein gen ub} suggests that the generalization bound is controlled by a certain layer that achieves the smallest weighted 1-Wasserstein distance between the distributions of the training and test internal representations.
+Compared to \cite[Theorem 2]{wang2019information} and \cite[Theorem 1]{rodriguez2021tighter}, we make a weaker assumption on the loss function (discussed at the end of \cref{App: pf of wasserstein gen ub}) by taking Lipschitz continuity of the activation functions into account.
+Compared to the KL divergence bound from \cref{Thm: NN gen ub}, which degenerates when the considered distributions are supported on different domains, the Wasserstein distance is robust to mismatched supports and the corresponding bound is meaningful even in that setting.
+On the other hand, the 1-Wasserstein bound does not capture the algorithmic stability aspect of generalization, which is quantified by the mutual information term in \cref{Thm: NN gen ub}, and only account for the model learning the underlying population.
+This may be a consequence of the Wasserstein distance not being an information divergence.

+\cref{Thm: wasserstein gen ub} suggests that the generalization bound is controlled by a certain layer that achieves the smallest weighted 1-Wasserstein distance between the distributions of the training and test internal representations.
 This layer serves as a funnel that determines the overall generalization performance; thus, we call it \emph{generalization funnel layer}.
 It suggests that within a DNN, there exists a specific layer that exerts a stronger impact on generalization compared to others.
+In \cref{Sec: bGMM case} \cref{Ex: eg for Gaussian W bd}, we numerically demonstrate that the generalization funnel layer varies depending on the training method.

+In particular, if $P_{\bW|D_n}$ is symmetric with respect to permutations over the dataset, then $P_{T_{l,i},Y_i|\bW}$ is the same for all $i\in[n]$ and the averaging operation $\frac{1}{n}\sum_{i=1}^n$ can be removed.
+If $P_{\bW|D_n}$ is deterministic, the bound still depends on the training data distribution and the Wasserstein distance between the distributions of training and test internal representations, which is not vacuous.

 \begin{remark}[Comparison with KL divergence bound] Assume that the loss function (bounded within $[0,A]\subset \bbR_{\geq 0}$) and the activation functions in the DNN model satisfy the Lipschitz continuity conditions in Theorem \ref{Thm: wasserstein gen ub}.
 Under this assumption, the loss function $\ell(\bw,X,Y)$, where $(X,Y)\sim P_{X,Y}$, is $\frac A2$-subGaussian for all $\bw$.
 When $\rho_0 K^2 \leq A$, the generalization bound given in Theorem \ref{Thm: wasserstein gen ub} is tighter than $\UB(L)$ in Theorem \ref{Thm: NN gen ub}.
 A proof of this claim is provided in Appendix \ref{App: pf of Rmk: W comp with KL bd}, and utilizes \cite[Theorem 4]{gibbs2002choosing}, Pinsker's and Bretagnolle-Huber inequalities.